-Two of the Bali Nine speak publicly for the first time about their crimes and facing the death penalty,plus replay the live online chat with Mark Davis.
+Replay Dateline's 2010 interview with two of the Bali Nine, as they speak publicly for the first time about their crimes and facing the death penalty.

 Back in April 2005, Indonesian authorities in Bali swooped on a heroin trafficking ring that netted nine young Australians, in the five and a half years since then, the now infamous 'Bali Nine' have scarcely been out of the news.
 Two of the nine, Andrew Chan and Myuran Sukumaran, were subsequently sentenced to death.
 Scott Rush received the same sentence after lodging an appeal against a life sentence, and currently all three are appealing death penalties.
 After months of careful negotiations with their lawyers and Indonesian authorities 'Dateline's Mark Davis secured unprecedented and quite intimate access to Andrew Chan, and Myuran Sukumaran, on Death row in Bali, the first time anyone has been permitted to film there.
 Here is Mark's special report.

 Few sagas have captivated Australia and the Australian media as much as the 'Bali Nine', but we only know some of those nine stories.
 Three Australians are sentenced to be killed, shot, and yet we have barely even heard the voices let alone the stories of two of them.
 Tonight Myuran Sukumaran and Andrew Chan speak at length for the first time about their crime, their lives, and their impending death sentence.

 It's 8am - Kerobokan prison and morning roll call is about to begin.
 Kerobokan has been cast as a hellhole through books and media coverage about Schapelle Corby and others.
 It's a portrayal that rankles with the Governor Bapak Siswanto.